Nazir Stackhouse

-Nazir Stackhouse is an American football defensive tackle who currently plays for the Georgia Bulldogs.
+Nazir Stackhouse (born April 18, 2002) is an American professional football defensive tackle for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Georgia Bulldogs.

-Early life and high school
+Early life

-Stackhouse grew up in Stone Mountain, Georgia and attended Columbia High School.
+Stackhouse was born on April 18, 2002 in Trenton, New Jersey and moved to the Atlanta area when he was six.
+Stackhouse attended Columbia High School.
 Stackhouse was rated a four-star recruit and committed to play college football at Georgia as a sophomore.

 College career

 Stackhouse joined the Georgia Bulldogs as an early enrollee and played in six games during his freshman season.
 He played in ten games as a reserve defensive lineman during Georgia's national championship season in 2021 and finished the year with nine tackles, two tackles for loss, and one sack.
 Stackhouse entered his junior season as a starter at defensive tackle.
 He was named second-team All-Southeastern Conference at the end of the regular season.

+Professional career

+On May 2, 2025, Stackhouse signed with the Green Bay Packers after going undrafted in the 2025 NFL draft.
+He joined with former Georgia teammates including John FitzPatrick, Quay Walker, Devonte Wyatt, Javon Bullard and fellow rookie Warren Brinson.